School Bus Driver

 Reports To: Director, Student Transportation

-Salary Schedule: This is a full time position.
+Salary Schedule: This is a part time position.
+The position requires a split shift.
+Working both shifts daily is required.

 Position Purpose: Operation of school vehicles under all types of weather conditions; safely transporting students and other authorized persons over school routes according to a time schedule, and on field trips, co-curricular or special trips as authorized by OPS officials.
 Assists special needs of students including transporting wheelchair bound students.
 Conducts bus practice and emergency evacuations.
 Services, inspects and cleans vehicle and related equipment.
 Performs and completes daily pre-trip inspections; completes forms, records and reports.
 Must be willing to drive in the morning and afternoon - split schedule.